openaps/docs/docs/docs/Resources/glossary.md

 <b>Avg.
 Delta</b> - average BG delta between 5 min intervals.

 <b>Delta</b> - difference between the last two BG values.
-An asterick (*) is displayed in Nightscout when estimating due to missing BG values.
+An asterisk (*) is displayed in Nightscout when estimating due to missing BG values.

 <b>Eventual BG</b> - BG after DIA hours (or maybe a bit sooner if most of your insulin was awhile ago), considering the current IOB and COB.